Constraints¶

 Two constraint solvers are built in:

-- Dif/2 — disequality constraint (
+- dif/2 — disequality constraint (

-clausal.logic.constraints) - CLP(FD) — finite-domain constraints (
+clausal.logic.constraints) - CLP(ℤ) — integer constraints over all integers (

 clausal.logic.clpfd)

-Dif/2 — Disequality constraint¶
+dif/2 — Disequality constraint¶

-Dif(X, Y) constrains X and Y to be different.
+dif(X, Y) constrains X and Y to be different.
 Unlike a point-in-time check, the constraint survives and is re-evaluated whenever either variable gets bound.

 Syntax¶

-In .clausal files, is not has dif semantics:
+in_ .clausal files, is not has dif semantics:

 This succeeds because X and Y end up with different values (1 and 2), even though at the time of is not they are both unbound.

-The builtin Dif/2 can also be called explicitly:
+The builtin dif/2 can also be called explicitly:

 Semantics¶